What Is the Minimum Credit Score Needed for a Credit Card?

 • The least influential factor is your recent credit activity (opening new accounts, recent hard inquiries, etc.).

-Wondering how to improve your credit score to increase your chances of credit card approval?
+Wondering how to build your credit score to increase your chances of credit card approval?
 Here are some tips:

-• Understand your credit score: The first step to improving your credit score is knowing how it’s calculated — and knowing what your current credit score is.
+• Understand your credit score: The first step to building your credit score is knowing how it’s calculated — and knowing what your current credit score is.

 • Make on-time bill payments: Paying bills on time is good for more than just avoiding late fees.
 It’s also the top factor in determining your FICO score and VantageScore.

-• Decrease your credit utilization: By reducing the amount of purchases on your credit cards — and paying them off in full every month — you’ll decrease your credit utilization, which can boost your credit score.
+• Decrease your credit utilization: By reducing the amount of purchases on your credit cards — and paying them off in full every month — you’ll decrease your credit utilization, which can positively impact your credit score.

-• Become an authorized user: If you have no credit history or are repairing bad credit, you may benefit from becoming an authorized user on a loved one’s credit card.
-If they are responsible with the card, it’s an easy way for you to boost your score without applying for your own card.
+• Become an authorized user: If you have no credit history or are repairing bad credit, you may benefit from becoming an authorized user on a friend or family member’s credit card.
+If they are responsible with the card, it’s an easy way for you to build your score without applying for your own card.

 • Keep old cards open: Once you qualify for better credit cards, you may be tempted to close out old accounts.
 But each of those cards has a credit limit.
 By keeping the card open but not using it, you decrease your overall credit utilization and keep the average age of your credit higher.
-The exception: If the card has an annual fee and you’re not using it for anything, it’s probably not worth keeping it open.
+The exception: If the card has an annual fee and you’re not using it at all, it may not be worth keeping it open.

 Recommended: Tips for Using a Credit Card Responsiblya